nuodb/nuodb-ce-operator/README.md

 Example of NuoDB CE persistent deployment
 -----------------------------------------

+Assumptions:

-On a OpenShift cluster with Operator Lifecycle Manager installed and running.
+1) An OpenShift cluster with Operator Lifecycle Manager installed and running.
-Assumes nuodb-ce-operator is in the $HOME dir.
+2) nuodb-ce-operator repo is in the $HOME directory.
-Assumes a valid oc login.
+3) A valid oc login.
 Example: oc login -u system:admin

 PROJECT=nuodb
 NODE=centos7.localdomain